How to give apps permission to use your location

 With iOS 14 and iPadOS 14, some apps can use Precise Location to get to your specific location.
 To share your approximate location only – which may be sufficient for an app that doesn’t need your exact location – turn Precise Location off.
 Here's how:

-- Go to Settings > Privacy, then select Location Services.
+- Go to Settings > Privacy & Security, then select Location Services.

 - Select an app, then turn Precise Location on or off.

 Find out more about privacy and Location Services.

 - Location Services uses GPS and Bluetooth (where they're available), along with crowd-sourced Wi-Fi hotspots and cellular towers to determine the approximate location of your device.